| IntroductionShaken

 Endotoxin

-1. specifically, and selectively, damaging the endothelial linings of
+can specifically target the brain by:1. specifically, and selectively, damaging the endothelial linings of

 cerebral blood vessels